SwiftDevJournal/JiraKit/README.md

 import JiraKit
 ```

+Click the disclosure triangle next to JiraKit in Xcode's project navigator to access the Sources folder and view the data types and paths for Jira's REST API.
+There are lots of entities and paths, too many to explain here.

 ## Limitation

 The `NotificationEvent` entity is a class instead of a struct.
 When I ran the Create API app, I got the following warning: